fkarg/fkarg.github.io/drafts/nixos-starting.md

 had a somewhat working computer and knew how to use `nix-env -iA nixos.<packagename>` after all.
-But that's only a temporary solution, since I always had to reconfigure _something_, and I did not have my prior setup or my prior configs back again.
+But that's only a temporary solution, since I always had to reconfigure _something_, and I did not have my prior setup or my prior dotfiles back yet.
 And I needed to build another presentation, this time with LaTeX.
 On an operating system where I had no idea what the package is called.
 So I googled it.